LuisCGit/mit_bitcoinexpo_hackathon/README.md

 ![Image](figs/splash2.png)

-**MIT Bitcoin Hackathon 2022**
-We present a stacks-based recommender sytem for NFTs that is powered by AI, with security measures to protect against washing.
+As part of **MIT Bitcoin Hackathon 2022**, We present a stacks-based NFT recommender sytem powered by AI, with security measures to protect against wash trading.

 Use cases include:
 - NFT community analysis and recommendation